mattcroat/joy-of-code/posts/learn-how-sveltekit-works/learn-how-sveltekit-works.md

 You can see [vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte) is used to make Svelte work with Vite and pass it plugin options from compiler options, preprocessors to the [inspector](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#inspector) that shows you where the element under your cursor is located and open it in your code editor.

-On the other hand I find `vite-plugin-svelte-kit` more interesting because it's not a package but internal to SvelteKit I found inside `kit/dist/chunks/plugin.js` and it's responsible for taking the SvelteKit config, creating routes, server-side rendering and loading the template replacing the `%sveltekit%` placeholders inside `app.html` among other things.
+The `vite-plugin-svelte-kit` is interesting because it's imported from `@sveltejs/kit/vite` as `sveltekit` and it's responsible for taking the SvelteKit config, creating routes, server-side rendering and loading the template replacing the `%sveltekit%` placeholders inside `app.html` among other things.

 It exports the plugins that are used inside `kit/dist/cli.js` that returns us to the starting point after you ran `npm run dev`.